energietransitie/twomes-backoffice-api/README.md

 - Account: for account activation, and attaching devices to accounts
 - Device: for uploading device measurements

-To add yourself, locally, as one of the administrator, first pull to make sure that your master branch is up do date and then:
+To add yourself, locally, as one of the administrator, first pull to make sure that your main branch is up do date and then:
 ```shell
 docker-compose run web python -c "import user; user.create_admin()"
 ```